varunvegi30/Data-Mining/README.md

 Code can be executed using the following – ./spark-submit LSH.py <input_file_name> <output_file_name>

-## Recommendation System to Predict User Ratings on Unseen Businesses on the yelp dataset.
+## Recommendation System to Predict User Ratings on Unseen Businesses on the yelp dataset
 In this project, I built a recommendation engine in three phases –

 ### Case 1: Item-based CF recommendation system with Pearson Similarity